Stephen-Gates/GTFS/results/results.md

 - stops - fail due to optional url test (see https://github.com/frictionlessdata/goodtables/issues/109)
 - trips

+GoodTables:

-GoodTables doesn't let you store test results for failed tests.
+- doesn't let you store test results for failed tests.
+- doesn't use the primary key to check for duplicates ([see goodtables-web #64](https://github.com/frictionlessdata/goodtables-web/issues/64))